babramovitch/TheButton/README.md

 Note - The websocket link that I'm hosting at https://s3.amazonaws.com/nebulights.com/thebutton.txt needs to be updated every 24 hours or it stops working.
 If anyone knows how to do this automatically so I don't need to update it daily that would be fantastic!
 Reddit called me a bot when I tried to scrape it.

-Special thanks to Kef for the new launcher icon!
+Special thanks to Kefs for the new launcher icon!